The Happy Onion is now available for purchase on the usual channels:

 Thom chuckled as he went back outside.
 If he didn’t know for a solid fact that Mike was straight, he would’ve sworn the kid had a crush on him.
 As it was, Thom figured Mike was just scared of him.
 That seemed to happen to Thom a lot, for reasons he had never understood.

 Out in the alley, Thom ran up the outside stairs to his apartment to grab his phone, sunglasses, bike keys, jacket and helmet.
 He punched Phil’s address into Google Maps on his phone as he walked back down the steps.
 According to the map he pulled up, Phil’s house was only a couple of miles away, on a cul-de-sac at the end of a winding side street a couple of turns off of Patton Avenue.
-He could be there in less than ten minutes, barring any unusually heavy traffic.
+He could be there in five minutes, barring any unusually heavy traffic.

 A wave of dizziness hit him.
 He clung to the railing while his heart attempted a flying leap up his throat.
 Why he should be so scared of having an honest conversation with Phil, he had no idea, but there it was.
 He was fucking terrified.